-- Drugs, alcohol, and tobacco: Drugs, alcohol, and smoking materials (including, but not limited to, all forms of e-cigarettes, vaporizer pens, vaporizers, e-hookahs, etc.) are prohibited in the school, on the campus, and at off-campus school functions.
-Likewise, students are prohibited from being under the influence of drugs, alcohol and from smoking while at school, on campus and at off-campus school functions. - Vandalism: All students and staff are urged to treat school buildings and property with care and respect.
+• Drugs, alcohol, and tobacco: Drugs, alcohol, and smoking materials (including, but not limited to, all forms of e-cigarettes, vaporizer pens, vaporizers, Last revised on December 12, 2022 e-hookahs, etc.) are prohibited in the school, on the campus, and at off-campus school functions.
+Likewise, students are prohibited from being under the influence of drugs, alcohol and from smoking while at school, on campus and at off-campus school functions.

+- Vandalism: All students and staff are required to treat school buildings and property with care and respect.
 No one is to injure, destroy, deface or trespass on school property.
 A clean environment is important to all; vandalism will be dealt with severely.
 Parents/guardians will be responsible for paying for any damage done to school property by their student.
-People with any information about damage done to the building or its contents should report it to the Dean of Students or School Director.

-- Personal electronics: Cell phones, iPads, Smartwatches, and all similar electronic devices must be off, stored away, out of sight, and not in use during school hours, unless under the direct supervision of a HTH faculty member.
+People with any information about damage done to the building or its contents shall report it to the Dean of Students or School Director. - Personal electronics: Cell phones, iPads, Smartwatches, and all similar electronic devices must be off, stored away, out of sight, and not in use during school hours, unless under the direct supervision of an HTH faculty member.
 If it has an on or off switch, it should be turned off for the duration of the school day.
-Headphones and earbuds may be used only when provided by and under the supervision of an HTH faculty member. - Computer games: HTH provides technology and Internet access for the educational benefit of members of the community.
+Headphones and earbuds may be used only when provided by and under the supervision of an HTH faculty member.
+However, HTH may not disallow a student from using his or her phone in case of an emergency or perceived threat; when the student is given permission by a teacher or administrator; when a student's doctor determines it is necessary for the health or well-being of the student; and when it is required by a student's individualized education program ("IEP"). - Computer games: HTH provides technology and Internet access for the educational benefit of members of the community.
 Playing computer games or video games on campus during school hours is allowed only under the direct supervision of a HTH faculty member. - Free Speech on Campus: The Supreme Court has referred to public schools as a "marketplace of ideas" where the protections of the First Amendment are particularly important.
 "The vigilant protection of constitutional freedoms is nowhere more vital than in the community of American schools."
 Shelton v.
 Tucker, 364 U.S. 479, 487 (1960).
 At the same time, the law is clear that a student's right of free speech is not unfettered and that the free speech/press protection does not prevent a school from imposing certain restrictions and/or imparting discipline for certain forms of speech that may be considered disruptive to the community, in violation of school policies and/or considered unlawful harassment, discrimination, bullying, threats and/or intimidation.
 In short, HTH reserves the right to place reasonable time, place and manner restrictions on speech where the faculty and/or administration determine that such a restriction is appropriate.